1.0 General Information

 A. Credit adjustments - Enter an adjustment voucher when a vendor sends a

 credit memo for previously vouchered items.
-Use the �Copy from Worksheet' link
+Use the 'Copy from Worksheet'

-�Reverse Qty/Amount' and then �Copy Selected Lines' to the new voucher.
+credited.
+Select 'Reverse Qty/Amount' and then 'Copy Selected Lines' to the

 B. Debit adjustments - Enter an adjustment voucher when you need to add a

 quantity/amount to previously vouchered items.
-Create a debit adjustment using
+Create a debit adjustment

-the same steps as a credit adjustment, but do not check �Reverse Qty/Amount' on
+using the same steps as a credit adjustment, but do not check 'Reverse

-the Voucher Worksheet.
+Qty/Amount' on the Voucher Worksheet.

 Journal vouchers are created to correct distribution coding errors on

-copy from the original voucher.
+coding does not copy from the original voucher.

-There should be at least two distribution lines on a journal voucher.
-The
+two distribution lines on a journal voucher.
+The first line should contain

-first line should contain the incorrect coding from the original voucher (with a
+the incorrect coding from the original voucher (with a negative <-> dollar

-negative <-> dollar amount).
+amount).
 Once entered, click the + icon to add a new distribution row.
 This

-will automatically create the second row with the same coding as the first, but
+will automatically create the second row with the same coding as the first,

-correction is needed.
+distribution correction is needed.

 A. Journal vouchers require approval, budget check and voucher post, but

-never pay. (vendors do not see journal vouchers; they are in-house coding
+never pay.
+Vendors do not see journal vouchers; they are in-house coding

 B. Journal vouchers can only correct current-year coding errors.
-General Ledger
+General

-entries are used to correct prior-year coding errors.
+Ledger journal entries are used to correct prior-year coding errors.

-3.3.3.
-Regular Vouchers
+3.2.3 Regular Vouchers

-or purchase order receipt), or by creating a stand-alone, non-purchase order voucher.
-Use of non-purchase
+(purchase order or purchase order receipt), or by creating a stand-alone,

-have positive dollar amounts on the invoice lines, distribution lines, and gross
+vouchers must have positive dollar amounts on the invoice lines,

-3.3.4.
-Reversal Vouchers
+3.2.4 Reversal Vouchers

 Reversal vouchers are used to reverse or "take back" a voucher that has